-- 2. We now assume that we can replace averages over different measurement realizations by averages over different spatial regions.
+- (1) We begin with a single sample of the system, of size $L^d$ and run the joint measurement+unitary dynamics only once.
+We have the following resources at our disposal: the nature of the measurements that were done on the system ( $\hat{x}$ in Sec.
+IV), the measurement record (one function of time per lattice site), and a single copy of the quantum state. - (2) We now assume that we can replace averages over different measurement realizations by averages over different spatial regions.
 Although we do not present a formal proof, we justify this assumption by arguing that spatial regions separated by more than few correlations lengths $\xi$ are uncorrelated in practical terms.
-This grants us access to unconditional correlators, as well as record-record and system-record correlations (as defined in Section III B).
+This grants us access to unconditional correlators, as well as record-record and system-record correlations (as defined in Sec.
+III B).
 Even if $\xi$ is unknown, one could repeat the averaging with another set of spatial regions that are further separated from each other and expect convergence as this separation increases.
-If $\xi = \infty$ , convergence might still be attainable, but will require larger separations. - 3.
-Using unconditional, record-record, and systemrecord correlators, we can employ the machinery of Section IIIB to design appropriate filters. - 4.
-With the use of the filters, we can now extract information about this single quantum trajectory and perform nonlinear averages, once again using spatial averaging as a proxy for averages over measurement realizations.
+If $\xi = \infty$ , then convergence might still be attainable but will require larger separations. - (3) Using unconditional, record-record, and system-record correlators, we can employ the machinery of Sec.
+III B to design appropriate filters. - (4) With the use of the filters, we can now extract information about this single quantum trajectory and perform nonlinear averages, once again using spatial averaging as a proxy for averages over measurement realizations.
 Note also that once the filters are obtained, nonlinear averages such as can be replaced by estimators which require only the measurement record.
 Although these are equivalent in an ideal scenario, they might not be equally robust in the presence of experimental imperfections.

-$$\langle \hat{p}1 \rangle \langle \hat{p}2 \rangle$$ (37)
+$$\overline{\langle \hat{p}1 \rangle \langle \hat{p}2 \rangle} \tag{38}$$

-$$(p_1){\text{est}}(p_2){\text{est}},\tag{38}$$
+$$\overline{(p_1){\rm est}(p_2){\rm est}},\tag{39}$$

-In more complicated systems, steps (1), (2) and (4) should be unmodified, but the determination of the filters [step (3)] will be substantially more complex.
+In more complicated systems, steps (1), (2), and (4) should be unmodified, but the determination of the filters [step (3)] will be substantially more complex.